 Clinical attire and appearance standards promote professionalism, safety, and infection prevention.
-Students are expected to comply with these standards when functioning in a professional capacity in clinical experiences, simulation, and skills labs.
+Students are expected to comply with these standards when functioning in a professional capacity in all clinical experiences.

-It is imperative that you are easily identified as a GFU nursing student, which facilitates transparency and safety when you are working in the clinical setting.
+Students must be easily identified as a GFU nursing student, which facilitates transparency and safety when working in the clinical setting.
 It also serves as a sign of respect for the patient and organization (hospital, clinic, etc.).
-A nursing student's appearance is a direct reflection of their attitude regarding the nursing profession and a direct reflection of the GFU CON program.
-Consequences for not following the dress code policy may include the student being sent home from clinical, simulation, or skills lab, and may result in the student receiving a Student Improvement Plan.
-If a student is sent home, they may or may not be able to make up missed clinical hours.
+A nursing student's appearance is a direct reflection of their attitude regarding the nursing profession and a direct reflection of the CON program.
+Consequences for not following the dress code policy may include the student being sent home from any clinical experience, and may result in the student receiving a SIP.
+If a student is sent home, they may not be able to make up missed clinical hours.